PepeKwapien/PokeWeakness/README.md

 ## Run
-~~Curently entire system is deployed to [Cloud](https://pokeweakness.kwapien.dev/).~~ While above link will stil work, the app is deployed to my [home server](https://pokeweakness.kwapien.dev/).
+~~Curently entire system is deployed to [Cloud](https://pokeweakness.kwapien.dev/).~~ While the cloud domain will stil work, the app is deployed on my [home server](https://pokeweakness.kwapien.dev/).
-If it doesn't work, I unplugged my server ¯\_(ツ)_/¯
+If it doesn't work, I unplugged it ¯\_(ツ)_/¯

 You can run the app with ng serve or using dockerfile.
 For this app to work it requires my [PokemonAPI](https://github.com/PepeKwapien/PokemonBasics) - simply provide url to it in environment object.